N8GMZ’s RFI Hunting Rig

 Finding the Bad Power Pole & What to do After

-In my case it was very obvious what pole it was.
-The RFI noise was very pronounced and was even radiating out into the guy wires for the pole that went out and down into the ground.
-The pole to the east was quiet, and the pole west of the problem pole had some noise, but less than the pole identified as the primary problem pole.
-Using just the small Yagi and my radio’s software controlled attenuation, I was able to determine the source of the power line RFI down to a single pole.
+In my case it was very obvious what pole it was when I came upon it.
+The RFI noise was very pronounced and was even radiating out into the guy wires that went out and down into the ground.
+The pole to the east was quiet, and the pole west of the problem pole had some noise, even with the PGA turned down, but using the dBm readings on the screen, you could see it was less than the primary problem pole.

-After finding the pole you will want to note the pole number and the street address or cross street.
+After finding the pole with the failing equipment that is causing the RFI you will want to note the pole number and the street address or cross street.
 If you aren’t able to narrow it down to just one pole, record both pole numbers you suspect.
 Then it is up to you to contact your local power company and provide them with this information.

 I was lucky enough to be put in touch directly with the local field engineer, and he even let me know when he would be in the area to verify the noise.
 I was able to meet him and we both were able to identify the noise with our own equipment.
 He later emailed me and let me know that a work order had been issued for the repair to the primary suspect pole, as well as the pole next to it that was also fairly loud, but not as loud as the first.